 Established in 1995, the Provost's Lecture Series features nationally known speakers and on-campus experts who address topics of importance in higher education in general and at Kansas State University in particular.
-Typically six to eight lectures are scheduled throughout the academic year.
+Everyone is welcome to attend these events.

-Lectures sponsored by the International Activities Council and Office of the Provost and Senior Vice President.
+Lectures sponsored by the International Activities Council and Office of the Provost and Executive Vice President.

 This series is in recognition of Dorothy L. Thompson's contributions to the field of human rights on campuses throughout Kansas and the nation.